GluuFederation/docs-gluu-server-prod/docs/source/upgrade/index.md

     ## Overview

     This guide introduces how to upgrade cloud native edition from one version to another.
+    We support both upgrading from different versions, for example 4.4 to 4.5, or doing a patch upgrade of the same version.
+    You can upgrade using either `pygluu` or `helm`.

     === "LDAP"
         ### pygluu upgrade